 The trick at this age is to pick dresses that are fresh, contemporary and trend-conscious without looking like a teenager.
 The lace dresses shown here all fit the bill.
 They offer a little more coverage and are sleek and sophisticated without being even remotely “old”.
 The sheer parts are nicely balanced by covered parts, and the lace itself looks modern and cool.

 These dresses are cute at 20 and classic at 60, but at 40, they are lethal.
-An elegant sheath in a classic lace with sheer sleeves that extend to the elbow or beyond is a great choice for a 60 year old, and a conservative choice for a 20 year old, but avoid them at 40.
+An elegant sheath in a classic lace with sheer sleeves that extend to the elbow or beyond is a stylish choice for a 60-year-old, and a conservative choice for a 20-year-old, but avoid them at 40.
 They will age you.
 They are all one major detail away from being a good fit for a woman in her 30s-40s.
-A bold color, a more contemporary lace, or a funky sleeve detail could redeem them, but as they stand, they’re not for you.
+A bold color, a more contemporary lace, or a trendy sleeve detail could redeem them, but as they stand, they’re not for your 30s or 40s.

 Lace Dresses to Avoid

-This last set leaves me speechless.
-The first two are beautifully made and gorgeous, with amazing quality and attention to detail.
+I’m kind of at a loss for words here, which as you know, is pretty rare.
+The first two dresses in this set are beautifully made and gorgeous, with amazing quality and attention to detail.
 But in order to pull off dresses this severe, with their long hemlines and high necklines and very classic, almost prim, details, you have to be tall, slim, and a big fan of very high heels.
 In other words, you need to look like a model.
 The third is just bad, bad, bad.
-Why do so many brands that cater to mature women insist on making them look babyish, with washed out pastels and oversized bows.
+Why do so many brands that cater to mature women insist on making them look babyish, with washed out pastels and oversized bows?
 This color, hem length, neckline, type of lace and bow detail all add up to awful.
 The fourth dress gets all the details wrong, from the length to the lace.
-The only person this dress would suit is a 20 year old, but she has far better options.
+The only person this dress would suit is a toddler, or possibly a cute 20-year-old, but they both have far better options.